Azure-Samples/netappfiles-dotnetcore-sdk-sample/README.md

 Then, it will start the CRUD operations by creating the accounts, capacity pools and volumes, in this exact sequence \(for more information about Azure NetApp Files storage hierarchy please refer to [this](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-understand-storage-hierarchy) document\).
 After all resources are created, it will perform an update to a capacity pool by increasing its size; it will perform updates to a volume by changing its size quota and adding an extra export policy.
 Snapshot creation and creation of a new volume from this snapshot are the last operations before the clean up process that removes all resources deployed by this application.

+>Note: This sample does not have a specific retrieve section since we perform gets and lists operations in several places throughout the code.

 # How the project is structured

 The following table describes all files within this solution: